Yellow rasbora

 The yellow rasbora (Rasbora lateristriata) is a species of ray-finned fish in the genus Rasbora from Southeast Asia.
 It is a primarily freshwater fish originally from Java island in Indonesia.
-It is known as the Wader pari fish in the Indonesian language.
-In addition, it was a protein source for the local community.
+It is known as the wader pari fish in the Indonesian language.
+It was a protein source for the local community.

-The taxonomy, phylogeny, and distributional boundary have not been fully studied yet.
+The taxonomy, phylogeny, and distributional boundaries have not been fully studied.

 Distribution

 The species can be found in Indonesia, Thailand, Malaysia, Vietnam, Philippines, Singapore and the United States.
-The distribution is pretty reliable according to their Genus distribution in which they are native to freshwater habitats in South, Southeast Asia, and southeast China.
+The distribution is fairly reliable according to their genus distribution in which they are native to freshwater habitats in South, Southeast Asia and southeast China.

-However, a journal had stated that R. lateristriata had a west-to-east direction of divergence and migration from Miocene to Plio-Pleistocene.
-R. lateristriata is often considered to be widely distributed from Sumatra, Java, Bali, across Wallace's Line, to Lombok and Sumbawa Islands of Indonesia (e.g., Froese and Pauly, 2015).
+A journal has stated that R. lateristriata had a west-to-east direction of divergence and migration from the Miocene to the Plio-Pleistocene.
+R. lateristriata is often considered to be widely distributed from Sumatra, Java, Bali, across Wallace's Line, to Lombok and the Sumbawa Islands of Indonesia (e.g., Froese and Pauly, 2015).

-Habitat and feeding habit
+Habitat and feeding habits

 It is a type of riverine fish found in mountainous streams that are in shallow areas, and have relatively fast flowing water and plenty of gravel at the river floor.

-The fish is an omnivorous feeder which feeds on phytoplankton, zooplankton, insect larvae, leaves, and small caterpillars.
+The fish is an omnivorous feeder which feeds on phytoplankton, zooplankton, insect larvae, leaves and small caterpillars.
 It feeds continuously through the day and night.
-It is hunted down by snake head and red devil fish in the natural ecosystem.
+It is hunted by snake head and red devil fish in the natural ecosystem.

 Spawning site

-The requirement for the spawning site is to have clean water flows smoothly, shallow, available enough of sand and gravel, and no garbage around them.
+The requirement for the spawning site is to have clean shallow water with smooth flow, availability of sand and gravel, and no garbage.
 Depth of the spawning site is about 30 cm.
 Artificial induced spawning is unknown.